 |Subscribe | What is RSS|

-HOMESTEAD, Florida – Everglades National Park announces the seasonal closure of Paurotis Pond and the area beyond the parking area adjacent to the pond, in a continuing effort to protect the endangered Wood Stork and all nesting birds in this area from human disturbance.
+Everglades National Park announces the seasonal closure of Paurotis Pond and the area beyond the parking area adjacent to the pond, in a continuing effort to protect the threatened Wood Stork and all nesting birds in this area from human disturbance.

 This closure will be in effect through the nesting season which can vary in length depending on bird behavior.
-Bird watching from the Paurotis Pond parking area off the main park road will remain open, with the pond and the area beyond the lot closed.
+Bird watching from the Paurotis Pond parking area off the main park road will remain open, with the pond and the area beyond the lot closed to protect the nesting birds.
 If you're a birdwatcher, this is a particularly good time of year to watch these wonderful creatures in the nesting process.

 WHAT: Seasonal closure of Paurotis Pond and the area beyond the parking area adjacent to the pond, in a continuing effort to protect nesting birds in this area from human disturbance.